EmperorJack/mixxx-pi-config/README.md

 ## Mixxx configuration

-*The following configuration takes places in the Mixxx preferences window, and in some mixxx config files*
+_The following configuration takes places in the Mixxx preferences window, and in some mixxx config files._

 ### Sound Hardware